Jordon Ibe: Style of play

 Former Liverpool manager Brendan Rodgers has described Ibe as "a really talented player with a bright footballing brain" who has the versatility to play as a winger on either flank, as a playmaker or as a striker.
 Steve McClaren, who managed Ibe during his loan at Derby County, saw Ibe as an exciting player "like the old jinky wingers we used to get in the game".
 Andy Hunter of The Guardian described Ibe as an "individual of impressive pace, power and control", who produces threatening performances and stands out because of his good temperament, intelligence, creativity and directness.

 Personal life

 In December 2019, Ibe was charged with failing to stop after an accident and careless driving after his Bentley Bentayga ran into a coffee shop in Bromley on 30 July 2019.

 In January 2021, Ibe revealed that he was suffering with depression, describing himself as being in a "dark place".

+In September 2026, Ibe pleaded guilty to assault after pulling a braid from his former girlfriend’s head during an argument outside her home in Lambeth.
+He was sentenced to a 12-month community order, 80 hours of unpaid work and 27 days of rehabilitation activity.
+He was also fined £764, £114 surcharge and £650 in court costs.